-HERE ARE SOME TIPS FOR COPING WITH CANCER DURING THE HOLIDAYS
+HERE ARE SOME ADDITIONAL TIPS FOR COPING WITH CANCER DURING THE HOLIDAYS:

 Make plans to get together with friends, family or co-workers over the holidays.
-Trying to celebrate alone can be very difficult, so accept some invitations from others or join an organized group activity through local agencies or place of worship.
-Find the right balance between celebrating with family and friends and spending time on your own.
-Give yourself permission to pace your activities and to decline an invitation or two so that you have the energy to enjoy the gatherings that are most important to you.
+Trying to celebrate alone can be very difficult, so accept some invitations from others or join an organized group activity through your local YMCA, church or synagogue.
+Find the right balance between celebrating with family and friends and spending the time you may need on your own.
+Give yourself permission to pace your activities and to decline an invitation or two so that you have energy to enjoy the gatherings that are most important to you.

 Create a new holiday season tradition that makes the most of your energy.
 Change your usual holiday activities so you relieve yourself of some of the pressures of entertaining.
-Have a potluck, with family members each bringing a dish for the meal, have someone else host the meal or suggest eating out at a favorite restaurant.
+Have a potluck, with family members each bringing a dish for the meal, have someone else host the meal, or suggest eating out at a favorite restaurant.

 Enjoy special moments.
-Try to focus on new traditions that have been established, rather than on how cancer has changed a holiday or special occasion.
+Try to focus on new traditions that have been established, rather than dwelling on how cancer has changed a holiday or special occasion.